August 1st, 2018

 Years ago, Seawolf asked me to make a web site for WASTE.
 I made one in mid-2001 that I never finished—I think I tried to get too fancy with some parts and it wasn't really working—and forgot about it for a good while until I gave it another shot in early 2004.
 This version was basically completed, but we never did anything with it for whatever reason.

-A couple of years ago, I finished a few odds and ends on it (mainly by copying stuff off the wiki) and uploaded it to the site:
+A couple of years ago, I finished a few odds and ends on it (mainly by copying stuff off the wiki) and uploaded it here:

 I'm pretty sure that Firefox is the only browser that can switch between alternate style sheets without an extension (it's the "Page Style" submenu under "View"), to my perpetual annoyance since I do alternate styles for sites all the time.
 The Love and War site has a "dusk" theme, for instance, that probably no one has ever noticed (and the April Fools' Microsoft theme).

 I'm still fond of the 2004 design, which is why I wanted to finish it (even though we're many years out from it mattering).
-The original version had a cute animated heading for the "Headquarters" page that I ditched because I didn't want to duplicate the effect for all the other sections.
+The original version had a cute animated heading for the "Headquarters" page that I ditched because I didn't want to remake the effect for all the other sections (I used to make animated GIFs in ImageReady; I wouldn't know what to use these days).
 The 2001 design feels amateurish and incomplete, but I like it as an alternate theme because it's so different from the main theme.

 Similarly, I mocked up a redesign for Campaign Creations some years ago, in 2006:

-I'm pretty sure I made it for a design contest they held, but it's possible I just did it because I thought their site was hideously ugly and wanted to see if I could do better (I've got a bunch of these sorts of designs laying around).
+I'm pretty sure I made it for a design contest they held, but it's possible I just did it because I thought their site was hideously ugly and wanted to see if I could do better (I've got a few similarly motivated designs laying around).
 At any rate, I never showed it to anybody or did anything with it.
 I guess there isn't anything about it that particularly evokes custom RTS campaigns, but I thought it was clean and always liked it.

-Around that time, I adapted it for use for another project called Slug that ultimately never went anywhere.
+Around that time, I adapted it for use for another project (a music journal called Slug that I wrote for a while but never actually put online).
 In 2014, I dug it up again and made it into an alternate theme for this site (themes are switchable in Preferences), also called "Slug," for the sake of finally getting it out somewhere:

 Finally, a couple of weeks ago, I was going through some old stuff (as I apparently do every couple of years) and found an unfinished design for Antioch Forever.
 I started this one in April 2007, then decided I wasn't feeling it and made the "New Moon" design instead a couple of months later (which has been the default theme since then).
 I think I felt it was too similar to the "Red Moon" theme (the default theme at the time) and wanted something lighter instead.
 I finished it and called it "Century," since it uses Century Gothic prominently: